Ishmael Reed: Career

 In 1962, Reed moved to the Lower East Side of New York City, and founded Advance, a community newspaper for Newark, New Jersey, as well as co-founding with Walter Bowart the East Village Other, which became a well-known underground publication.
 Reed was also a member of the Umbra Writers Workshop (he attended his first Umbra meeting in Spring 1963, with others present including Lorenzo Thomas, Askia Touré, Charles Patterson, David Henderson, Albert Haynes, and Calvin Hernton), some of whose members helped establish the Black Arts Movement and promoted a Black Aesthetic.
 Although Reed never participated in that movement, he has continued to research the history of black Americans.
 While working on his novel Flight to Canada (1976), he coined the term "Neo-Slave narrative", which he used in 1984 in "A Conversation with Ishmael Reed" by Reginald Martin.
 During this time, Reed also made connections with musicians and poets such as Sun Ra, Cecil Taylor, and Albert Ayler, which contributed to Reed's vast experimentation with jazz and his love for music.

 Reed has served as editor and publisher of various small presses and journals since the early 1970s.
 These include Yardbird Reader (which he edited from 1972 to 1976), and Reed, Cannon and Johnson Communications, an independent publishing house begun with Steve Cannon and Joe Johnson that focused on multicultural literature in the 1970s.
+The first title published by Reed, Cannon & Johnson in 1974 was Francisco by Alison Mills (reissued by New Directions in 2023).

-Reed's current publishing imprint is Ishmael Reed Publishing Company, and his online literary publication, Konch Magazine, features an international mix of poetry, essays and fiction.
+Reed's current publishing imprint is Ishmael Reed Publishing Company, and his online literary publication, Konch Magazine (produced since 1990), features an international mix of poetry, essays and fiction.
 In 1970, Reed moved to the West Coast to begin teaching at the University of California, Berkeley, where he taught for 35 years, retiring from there in 2005.
 He serves as a Distinguished Professor at California College of the Arts.